Germans resist ECB money-printing move, but Draghi gets key support

 "The position of the Austrian National Bank is in line with what Draghi said in his opening remarks," Nowotny told a news conference in Vienna.

-The ECB has set itself a goal of expanding its balance sheet by buying assets from banks and others in return for cash it hopes will be pushed into the economy -- by up to 800 billion or even 1.0 trillion euros (793.28 billion pounds).
+The ECB has set itself a goal of expanding its balance sheet by buying assets from banks and others in return for cash it hopes will be pushed into the economy -- by up to 800 billion or even 1.0 trillion euros ($1.24 trillion).

 Buying sovereign bonds through QE would help it achieve that target.

-The ECB discussed a bond purchase programme with a volume of more than 1 trillion euros at its meetings this week, German newspaper Frankfurter Allgemeine Zeiting reported on Friday.
+The ECB discussed a bond purchase program with a volume of more than 1 trillion euros ($1.24 trillion) at its meetings this week, German newspaper Frankfurter Allgemeine Zeiting reported on Friday.

 Nowotny said there was no detailed list of what would keep the ECB from acting, but factors to watch included the overall economy, how euro depreciation was affecting exports, and whether bank lending was picking up.